-Forget first shift, second shift: Mechanicsburg-based flex scheduling app gets $1.5m investment
+Forget first shift, second shift: Mechanicsburg-based flex scheduling app gets $1.5M investment

 Get the latest Pennsylvania politics and election news with abc27 newsletters

 Wallace said like nearly all companies, CCM has struggled during the pandemic with staffing.
-So Give and Take?
+So Gig and Take?

 “Whether it be parents of school-age children, students, even retirees who still want to work, it gave us that additional labor pool to look at,” she said.

-Siddiqui demonstrated Give and Take.
+Siddiqui demonstrated Gig and Take.
 A worker like Shields selects from among available four-hour shifts; they can choose to work four, eight or 12 hours.

 “On the other end of this, as you can imagine,” Siddiqui said, “the supervisors are putting out the demand for the workers based on what type of skills they need and what date and time they need someone to help them out on the factory floor.”

-Factory jobs are safety-sensitive jobs that require varying training and skills, and Siddiqui said Give and Take coordinates training and keeps track of workers’ qualifications.
+Factory jobs are safety-sensitive jobs that require varying training and skills, and Siddiqui said Gig and Take coordinates training and keeps track of workers’ qualifications.